| |

 deep conceptual insight into emptiness, the fundamental nature of all

-phenomena, is realized.
-Once achieved, this complete conceptual understanding
+phenomena, is on its way.
+Then, the complete conceptual understanding

-is irreversible.
-The subtle conceptual aspects of emptiness are
+of emptiness is irreversible.
+The subtle conceptual aspects of emptiness

 integrated.
 The supreme Dharma mind nearly completely mixes with